 The Tags use a faster search pattern while powered.
 This is due to not needing to conserve as much power while being charged.

-Only the motion threshold and stationary timeout can be configured by a user.
-These are configured via persistent properties.
+Users can only configure the motion threshold and stationary timeout settings, which are configured via persistent properties.
 This feature can also be disabled by setting the persistent property.
 The persistent property is described in 0x40b0 Wake-on-Shake Search in the Persistent Properties Appendix.

 This feature allows a tag to leave the CUWBNet immediately if the tag does not move for a set period of time.
 This allows tags to save battery life when stationary.